 Male High School Student of the Year

 Nominations for the 2019 Arizona American Indian Excellence in Leadership Awards are currently being reviewed.
 Please be watching for the announcement of this year’s awardees!

 Diné Urban Voices is a performance singing group.
 The individuals are those that have participated in our Diné singing class where they learn language through singing.
 Join us to learn and sing a variety of Navajo songs including social songs; patriotic songs; corn grinding; traditional blessing and children’s songs with the goal of preserving, strengthening and revitalizing the Diné language, culture, and values.

 The Dine Urban Voices are available by request to entertain at for your event.
 They have performed at several events including the Governor’s Art Awards, Arizona Diamondbacks, Pueblo Grande, Silver and Turquoise Ball, Beta Sigma Phi Women’s Convention, several holiday concerts and conferences and even at ASU Graduation when President Obama was keynote speaker.

 We are proud to be a partner with the Arizona Diamondbacks to host the annual Native American Baseball Game Day.
-This year’s Native American Recognition Day at Chase Field is Sunday, May 29, 2022.
 The day includes American Indian dancers, drums and a community member sings the National Anthem.
 The Arizona Diamondbacks’ team is working to plan next year’s event.
 Visit this site often for information about the ate and how to purchase discounted tickets.
-We look forward to this fun and exciting event.
+We look forward to this fun and exciting event!